bebound/bebound.github.io/content/posts/near-duplicate-with-simhash.md

 {{< figure src="/images/simhash_query2.png" >}}

 Depending on the fingerprints' bit and documents number, you need to find a optimal number to split the hash value.

+## How to Use SimHash for Logs classification {#how-to-use-simhash-for-logs-classification}

+As you can see, **SimHash** is designed for large corpus.
+If you want to use it for small corpus like logs, the generated hash value may be vary even if there is only two different user id in the log.
+How to make the generate hash value more stable?
+Here is my solution.

+### Clean the known variable {#clean-the-known-variable}

+You need to replace the `user id`, `url`, `timestamp` and other known variables with placeholders.

+### Add custom features in Text {#add-custom-features-in-text}

+For example, you can add `has user id`, `has url` as features.
+You can also use placeholders' index and counts as features.
+For example, `has 2 user id` or `time index is 2` as features.
+Then you can give these features higher weight to make sure the log generate by same template will have close hash value.

+### Use average hash value as template's hash value {#use-average-hash-value-as-template-s-hash-value}

+As time goes, the log template may change.
+You can sample 10000 recent log for each type of log, then calculate the average hash value as the template's hash value.
+Then you can compare the new log's hash value with template's hash value to find the most similar template.

 ## Ref {#ref}